 If you live in Bangalore, taking an occasional road trip to Kerala is always a good idea.
-Advertised as God’s own country, this neighbouring state to Karnataka has some of the world’s best treats to offer, including backwaters, beaches, greenest landscapes, tea estates, sleepy hills and a mouth-watering cuisine.
+Popularly known as God’s own country, Kerala has some of the world’s best treats to offer including backwaters, beaches, k\lush green landscapes, tea estates, sleepy hills and mouth-watering cuisine.
+In fac, it is one of the best road trips in India.

 How exactly does one go about on a road trip to Kerala?
 Fret not, our guide will help you figure out the routes and destinations.